githubarooski/aws-ec2-dynamic-dns/README.md

 You can now use this hostname with remote desktop solutions like NICE DCV to create a persistent shortcut to the instance without paying for an elastic IP address.

-#Example NICE DCV shortcut code.
+# Example NICE DCV shortcut code

 Save as a .dcv file with Notepad.

 ```
 [version]